-- choose a legal practitioner or conveyancer that you feel comfortable with and meets your needs
+- choose a legal practitioner or conveyancer that you feel comfortable with and who meets your needs

 - check references and make enquiries about the standard of their services

-- obtain written quotes from several, and discuss all disbursements (administrative costs).
+- get written quotes from several, and discuss all disbursements (administrative costs).